Ms-Manojj/Glassdoor-Web-Scraping-Project/README.md

-I have scraped data from the Glassdoor website, featuring the following details:

-company_names: The names of the companies under review.

-rating_new: The overall rating of the company, as provided by employees on Glassdoor.
-Ratings typically range from 1 to 5, with higher values indicating better satisfaction.

-employer_size: The size of the company in terms of the number of employees.
-Categories like "1001 to 5000 Employees" and "10000+ Employees" provide a range of the company's workforce.

-industry: The industry to which the company belongs.
-Examples include "Insurance Agencies & Brokerages," "Construction," "Advertising & Public Relations," and "Enterprise Software & Network Solutions."

-review: The number of reviews or feedback provided by employees about the company.

-salaries: This could represent the number of salary reviews or the average salary satisfaction score provided by employees.

-jobs: The number of job openings or job-related information available on Glassdoor for that particular company.

-location: The location details of the company, such as headquarters or office locations.
-It includes information like city and country.
+### Glassdoor Company Reviews Dataset

+Overview:

+This dataset contains information scraped from Glassdoor, providing insights into various companies.
+The dataset includes details such as company names, ratings, employer size, industry, reviews, salary information, job openings, and locations.

+Columns:

+company_names: The names of the companies under review. rating: Overall company rating on Glassdoor, ranging from 1 to 5, with higher values indicating greater employee satisfaction. employer_size: The size of the company based on the number of employees.
+Categories include "1001 to 5000 Employees" and "10000+ Employees." industry: The industry to which the company belongs (e.g., "Insurance Agencies & Brokerages," "Construction," "Advertising & Public Relations," "Enterprise Software & Network Solutions"). review: The number of employee reviews or feedback about the company. salaries: Represents either the number of salary reviews or the average salary satisfaction score provided by employees. jobs: The number of job openings or job-related information available on Glassdoor for each company. location: The location details of the company, including headquarters or office locations, city, and country.

+Usage:

+This dataset is suitable for exploratory data analysis, trend analysis, and deriving insights into the relationships between company attributes and employee satisfaction.
+Researchers, analysts, and data enthusiasts can leverage this dataset to explore patterns within different industries and company sizes.

+Source:

+The data was collected by scraping Glassdoor, a popular job and company review platform.

+Note:

+This dataset is for educational and analytical purposes only.
+Respect the terms of service of Glassdoor and consider ethical considerations when using scraped data.